IbrahimZananiri/awesome-algorithms/graph/README.md

 For undirected graphs, the matrix would be symmetric around the diagonal.
 Otherwise, for a directed graph, the matrix would be asymmetric.

-The value can be a boolean indicating the presence of a relationship, or numeric, holding the weight value of the directed edge like the representation below:
+The value can be a boolean indicating the presence of a relationship, or numeric, holding the weight value of the directed edge, like the representation below:

 |   | 0 | 1 | 2 | 3 |
 |---|---|---|---|---|